 By Eleanor O'Connor – On

 You and your team are probably already set up to work from home, but are you set up for success?
-Recruiting director and remote team leader Ben White shares five ways for leaders to improve communication and collaboration on their remote teams.
+Recruiting director and remote team leader Ben White shares five strategies leaders can use to achieve effective communication with their remote teams.

 #1: Understand How Your Remote Team is Feeling